MichaelCade/90DaysOfDevOps/Days/day86.md

 ![](Images/Day86_Data19.png)

-Next thing we need to do is create a snapshot and send that to our newly created repository.
+The next thing we need to do is create a snapshot and send that to our newly created repository.
 Using the `"C:\Program Files\KopiaUI\resources\server\kopia.exe" --config-file=C:\Users\micha\AppData\Roaming\kopia\repository.config kopia snapshot create "C:\Users\micha\demo\90DaysOfDevOps"` command we can kick off this process.
 You can see in the below browser that our Google Cloud Storage bucket now has kopia files based on our backup in place.

 ![](Images/Day86_Data20.png)

-With the above process we are able to settle our requirement of sending our important data to 2 different locations, 1 of which is offsite in Google Cloud Storage and of course we still have our production copy of our data on a different media type.
+With the above process we can settle our requirement of sending our important data to 2 different locations, 1 of which is offsite in Google Cloud Storage and of course we still have our production copy of our data on a different media type.

 ### Restore

-Restore is another consideration and is very important, Kopia gives us the capability to not only restore to the existing location but also to a new location.
+Restore is another consideration and is very important, Kopia gives us the capability to not only restore to the existing location but also a new location.

 If we run the command `"C:\Program Files\KopiaUI\resources\server\kopia.exe" --config-file=C:\Users\micha\AppData\Roaming\kopia\repository.config snapshot list` this will list the snapshots that we have currently in our configured repository (GCS)